Homological Algebra of Heyting modules: Coequalizers and Equalizers in

 \section{Coequalizers and Equalizers in $Heymod_H$}

 Throughout this section, we let $H$ be a finite Heyting algebra.
 In other words (see Remark \ref{XR3.7}), this means that $H$ is a finite distributive lattice.
 We also recall from Proposition \ref{P3.5} that any distributive module over a finite Heyting algebra $H$ is canonically equipped with the structure of a Heyting module.
 In this section, we will study products, coproducts, coequalizers and equalizers in $Heymod_H$ in a manner analogous to \cite[$\S$ 3]{one}.
+In other words, we study elements of homological algebra of distributive modules over a finite distributive lattice, extending the results from \cite{one} for modules over the Boolean semifield $\mathbb B=\{0,1\}$.

 It is clear that the object $0$ is both initial and final in $Heymod_H$.
 Our first aim is to show that $Heymod_H$ is a semiadditive category, i.e., $Heymod_H$ has all finite biproducts (see \cite[VII.2]{ML}).